Emeraude/Magic-Models/README.md

 }, function(errors, rows, infos) {
 	// check for the validity of the values
 	// change the login of the users who have the id '1'
-	// rows will be empty
+	// rows will be an empty array
 });
 db.models.User.delete({
 	id: 2
 }, function(errors, rows, infos) {
 	// remove the user who have the id '2'
-	// rows will be empty
+	// rows will be an empty array
 }
 ```